AtheosGame/AtheosGame.github.io/Game/GameplayMechanics/ICE.md

 Every successful level run will reward you an item.
 How strong your item becomes will be a combination of equipment, skill, luck and help from other players.

-This will not be an easy game.
+This will not be an easy video game.

 You will need to measure how far your chances are of completing each level, for failure will result in loosing the item you choose at the beginning of the dungeon run.